• Skip to primary navigation

 • Make cheese filling

-• Roll dough out.
+• Roll out dough.
 Briefly re-chill after rolling.

-• Assemble galette – cheese layer followed by arranging the tomatoes in any which way you’d like
+• Assemble galette – cheese layer followed tomatoes, arranging them any way your heart desires.

 • Brush egg wash over dough and sprinkle with parmesan.